-U.S. economy expands with 7.4% quarterly gain after Covid-19 plunge
+U.S. economy expands with 7.4% quarterly gain after COVID-19 plunge

 Even with the outsize gain, GDP is 3.5% below its pre-pandemic peak, and the virus will keep business and jobs depressed in sectors like travel and restaurants.

 “Much of the third-quarter strength was concentrated in the beginning of the period; a significant slowdown has emerged since then.
-Bloomberg Economics expects a weak patch through the first quarter — driven by the impact of elevated Covid-19 transmission on behavior, and lapsed fiscal aid — and a return to the pre-pandemic level of GDP in the fourth quarter of 2021,” said Bloomberg economist Andrew Husby.
+Bloomberg Economics expects a weak patch through the first quarter — driven by the impact of elevated COVID-19 transmission on behavior, and lapsed fiscal aid — and a return to the pre-pandemic level of GDP in the fourth quarter of 2021,” said Bloomberg economist Andrew Husby.

 With just five days until Election Day, President Donald Trump is counting on the figures to give him a badly needed boost.
 He tweeted Thursday that the number is the “Biggest and Best in the History of our Country” and said Democratic challenger Joe Biden would implement tax increases that “would kill it all.”